mz0in/rift-morph-ai-/editors/rift-vscode/README.md

 This requires a working Python (>=3.9) installation.
 2. Access the chat interface by clicking on the sidebar icon.
-3. Trigger code completions in the editor window by running the `Rift: Code Completion` command (`Ctrl + Shift + P`  +  type "Rift").
+3. Trigger code completions in the editor window using the keyboard shortcut (`Ctrl + M`) or by running the `Rift: Code Completion` command (`Ctrl + Shift + P`  +  type "Rift").
 If the extension is unable to connect to the server, try running the command `Developer: Reload Window`

 ## Development
 See [here](https://github.com/morph-labs/rift/blob/main/editors/rift-vscode/CONTRIBUTING.md) for instructions on how to develop this extension.